Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 The adolescent is on the brink of adulthood and entering society to play their role and fulfil their mission in life.
 Consequently “there is a need for a more dynamic training of character and the development of a clearer consciousness of social reality.”
 (Montessori 2007 [1948]:62)

 Dr Montessori identified that adolescence is a time for reflection and meditation on one’s own value, to explore questions such as Who am I?
 How do I relate to others in society?
 What role do I play?
-Montessori said “If young people at a certain point are called upon to take an active part in the life of humanity, they must first feel that they have a great mission to accomplish and prepare themselves for it.
-They must have the chance to meditate upon it a little” (Montessori 1972 [1949]:70.
-Montessori called this ‘the period of the desert’, a time when the adolescent can prepare themselves spiritually so as to be entirely ready to fulfill their mission faithfully and consciously, by being in an environment free from artificial distraction.
-She states, “Man thus prepared, conscious of his mission in the cosmos, will be capable of building the new world of peace.”
-(Montessori 1972 [1949]:70).
+She said, “If young people at a certain point are called upon to take an active part in the life of humanity, they must first feel that they have a great mission to accomplish and prepare themselves for it.
+They must have the chance to meditate upon it a little” (Montessori 1972 [1949]:70) and the adolescent program provides this opportunity.
+The adolescent is on the brink of adulthood and entering society to play their role and fulfil their mission in life.
+Consequently “there is a need for a more dynamic training of character and the development of a clearer consciousness of social reality.”
+(Montessori 2007 [1948]:62).

-To support this need, Montessori included a focus upon Moral Education as part of the Cognitive (Psychic) Development of the adolescent, alongside languages and mathematics. “ The "formative" education that will construct firm foundations for the character consists of three subjects: moral education, mathematics, and languages.”
-(Montessori 2007 [1949]:75).
+To support this need, Montessori included a focus upon what she termed, “the formative education” as part of the Cognitive (Psychic) Development of the adolescent, which alongside languages and mathematics incorporated Moral Education (Montessori 2007 [1949]:75).

 The aim of moral education is to help the adolescent to find and develop their moral compass to guide their decision making and activities as adults living in society.
 “Moral education is the source of that spiritual equilibrium on which everything else depends and which may be compared to the physical equilibrium or sense of balance without which it is impossible to stand upright or to move into any other position.”
 (Montessori 2007 [1949]:76)